krateoplatformops-blueprints/azuredevops-provider-kog/plugins/README.md

 These plugins are specialized web services that address some inconsistencies in the Azure DevOps REST API or provide a way to use Azure DevOps API seamlessly within KOG (Krateo Operator Generator).
 This may be due differences in request/response schemas, missing fields, or additional validations needed when managing Azure DevOps resources.
 Sometimes, since the REST API is not originally designed to be used by a Kubernetes operator, these plugins fill the gap by providing the necessary functionality to manage Azure DevOps resources effectively through KOG.
 On the other hand, some missing features of Krateo Operator Generator are addressed by these plugins as well.
+In addition, some resources managed by Azure DevOps Provider KOG are **abstractions** (e.g, `RepositoryPermission`, `BuildPermission`) that do not have a direct counterpart in the Azure DevOps REST API.
+In these cases, the plugins implement the necessary logic to map the Kubernetes Custom Resource specifications to the appropriate Azure DevOps API calls.

 They are designed to work as a middleware between the [Rest Dynamic Controller](https://github.com/krateoplatformops/rest-dynamic-controller/) and the Azure DevOps REST API.

 ## Summary